France is the largest country in western Europe, so expect a dazzling range of landscapes.

 Each area has its surprises.
 Have you seen the polo matches played at the chic north coast resort of Deauville, or played golf at Le Touquet-Paris-Plage?
 Tried one of the famous naturist resorts along the Atlantic coast?
-If you’re after peace and quite, try Noirmoutier, a delightful island off the Vendee on the mainland French Atlantic Coast.
+If you’re after peace and quiet, try Noirmoutier, a delightful island off the Vendee on the mainland French Atlantic Coast.
 If you want glitz, go for the Cote d'Azur, Great Gatsby style.

 Top Sports in France